JakeSteam/blog-history/_posts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 Junkbot was created in the now abandoned Adobe Director, a less popular relative of Adobe Flash.
 To decompile the game files I used "[ProjectorRays](https://github.com/ProjectorRays/ProjectorRays)", and [wrote a full decompiling guide](https://blog.jakelee.co.uk/decompiling-adobe-director-files/).

-Whilst working on this post I also [open sourced Junkbot](https://blog.jakelee.co.uk/lego-junkbot-files-and-director-tips/), meaning all the game's code and assets are now [available on GitHub](https://github.com/JakeSteam/junkbot-code)!
+Whilst working on this post I also [extracted Junkbot's source code](https://blog.jakelee.co.uk/lego-junkbot-files-and-director-tips/), meaning all the game's code and assets are now [available on GitHub](https://github.com/JakeSteam/junkbot-code)!
 This lets you dive into how every feature within the game works, like dynamically generated animations, all implemented using the obscure language "[Lingo](<https://en.wikipedia.org/wiki/Lingo_(programming_language)>)".

 ### Are there any secrets?